Michigan wedding photography and wedding djs

 Creating the perfect planning process is an ongoing challenge that the wedding professionals of Limelight take on every day.
 Constantly learning and improving on ways we can assist our brides and grooms in creating their perfect wedding day.
 Taking ideas and traditions that have been a part of a wedding for generations, but at the same time personalizing each wedding to make it the bride and grooms one of a kind wedding.

-Now your a Limelight bride and groom, what's next in the wedding planning process
+Now that you're a Limelight couple, what's next in the wedding planning process?

 Now that you have chosen the perfect location for the ceremony and reception, wedding dj , wedding photographer, officiant for the wedding ceremony, and all your other wedding professionals, it's time to start putting the wedding day together.
 This is where Limelight and our wedding planning professionals come in to start making this process fun.